Free shipping for 2 or more items (USA)

 When your adjustable bed changes the angle, standard turning techniques fail because gravity shifts mid-movement.
 Learn how to read the incline before you start, use your bent knee as a brake, and time your angle.

-Quick answer: To turn successfully on an adjustable bed, assess the incline direction before moving—if you're rolling downhill, let gravity start the movement then brake with your bent top knee; if rolling uphill, push harder from your lower hip to overcome resistance, and adjust the bed angle only after completing your hip slide to avoid sliding unpredictably mid-turn.
+Quick answer: To turn successfully on an adjustable bed, assess the incline direction before moving.
+If you're rolling downhill, let gravity start the movement then brake with your bent top knee.
+If rolling uphill, push harder from your lower hip to overcome resistance, and adjust the bed angle only after completing your hip slide to avoid sliding unpredictably mid-turn.

 Sleep Comfort